 “Our Ocean” Conference

-Addressing the challenges faced by the ocean, the US is hosting "Our Ocean" conference on June 16-17.
-The conference will bring together high-level representatives from governments around the world, scientists, the environmental community, industry, and other stakeholders to address the challenges of sustainable fisheries, marine pollution, and ocean acidification, and how they can work together to solve them.
+Addressing the challenges faced by the ocean, the US hosted “Our Ocean” conference last year.
+The conference brought together high-level representatives from governments around the world, scientists, the environmental community, industry, and other stakeholders to address the challenges of sustainable fisheries, marine pollution, and ocean acidification, and how we can work together to solve these issues.